SilvesterHsu/LiDAR_ground_removal/README.md

         vel_non_ground(numpy.ndarray):  The local LiDAR cloud points after filter out ground info.
 ```

+## Slope Free

+Checkout to the `Slope` branch for the slope-free feature which removes both ground and the effect of the slope.
+The main difference between them is whether to enable the offset([offset](https://github.com/SilvesterHsu/LiDAR_ground_removal/blob/Slope/module/ground_removal.py#L64))

+## Longshaw dataset

+An example can be found [here](https://gist.github.com/SilvesterHsu/4bdf57250d9b5d95a937e09a74257dcd)

+The main differences lie in,
+* Is the lidar installed in [reverse](https://github.com/SilvesterHsu/LiDAR_ground_removal/blob/master/main.py#L11)?
+* The height of the lidar from the ground. ([sensor_height](https://github.com/SilvesterHsu/LiDAR_ground_removal/blob/master/main.py#L15))

 ## Reference

 [1] Himmelsbach, M., Hundelshausen, F.V. and Wuensche, H.J., 2010, June.
 Fast segmentation of 3D point clouds for ground vehicles.
 In 2010 IEEE Intelligent Vehicles Symposium (pp. 560-565).
 IEEE.